Bird flu detected in a duck flock at Centre Wellington farm

 Dr. Shayan Sharif, an immunologist with the Ontario Veterinary College, calls the H5N1 strain highly contagious.

-"If the virus gets in, it's not going to get out and making sure the virus doesn't get into new premises," she told CTV News.
+"If the virus gets in, it's not going to get out and making sure the virus doesn't get into new premises," he told CTV News.
 "These zones have proven quite effective."

 The case identified on Monday came from a duck flock in Centre Wellington.